jakub-stastny/flashcards/README.md

 so my friend Jaime, who's crazy about learning Polish, so he can chat up hot Polish girls, can use it as well.

+There will be a mobile app, sooner or later.

 ## Motivation

 Learning a language is easier than most people think.
 Believe me – I know a few.